 About the Department

 The Department of History offers programs of study leading to the degree Bachelor of Arts and to the degree Master of Arts.
-By presenting the story of human achievements, hopes and frustrations, struggles and triumphs, the department helps the inquiring student to understand this complex world and shape its future.
+By presenting the story of human achievements, hopes and frustrations, struggles and triumphs, the department helps the inquiring student to understand our complex world and shape its future.

-Our faculty conduct internationally recognized research and innovative, technologically-enhanced instruction.
+Our faculty conduct internationally-recognized research and innovative, technologically-enhanced instruction.
 Grounded in practical experience but exploring the frontiers of their disciplines, they are models of academic excellence.
 View all Department faculty »